silverstripe/silverstripe-framework/docs/en/topics/datamodel.md

 SilverStripe uses an [object-relational model](http://en.wikipedia.org/wiki/Object-relational_model) that assumes the following connections:

-*  Each database-table maps to a php-class
+*  Each database-table maps to a PHP class
-*  Each database-row maps to a php-object
+*  Each database-row maps to a PHP object
-*  Each database-column maps to a property on a php-object
+*  Each database-column maps to a property on a PHP object

 All data tables in SilverStripe are defined as subclasses of `[api:DataObject]`.
 Inheritance is supported in the data
 model: seperate tables will be linked together, the data spread across these tables.
 The mapping and saving/loading logic is handled by SilverStripe, you don't need to worry about writing SQL most of the time.

-The advanced object-relational layer in SilverStripe is one of the main reasons for requiring PHP5.
-Most of its customizations are possible through [PHP5 Object Overloading](http://www.onlamp.com/pub/a/php/2005/06/16/overloading.html) handled in the `[api:Object]`-class.
+Most of the ORM customizations are possible through [PHP5 Object Overloading](http://www.onlamp.com/pub/a/php/2005/06/16/overloading.html) handled in the `[api:Object]`-class.

 See [database-structure](/reference/database-structure) for in-depth information on the database-schema.

-## Generating the database-schema
+## Generating the Database Schema

 The SilverStripe database-schema is generated automatically by visiting the URL.
 `http://<mysite>/dev/build`